markvshaney/template/docs/checklist_step_summaries/step_4_summary.md

 2. Set up integration tests for API endpoints
 3. Create component tests for UI elements
 4. Implement end-to-end tests for critical paths
+5. Configure CI/CD pipeline integration for automated testing

+## Git Commit

+This implementation completes Step 4 of the checklist, providing a robust testing infrastructure for the project.
+The Jest configuration has been set up with TypeScript support, test environment configuration, mocking capabilities, and coverage reporting.